Bling (film)

-Bling is a 2016 animated science fiction action film featuring the voices of Taylor Kitsch, Jennette McCurdy, James Woods, Carla Gugino, Tom Green, Jon Heder and Jason Mewes.
+Bling is a 2016 animated science fiction romantic action comedy film featuring the voices of Taylor Kitsch, Jennette McCurdy, James Woods, Carla Gugino, Tom Green, Jon Heder and Jason Mewes.

 The film was made available on Google Play in the United States from March 3 to April 7, 2016, before a limited theatrical release in 10 theaters on May 6, by Momentum Pictures.
 The film received negative reviews from critics.

 Plot

-In a future where robots are commonplace, Sam is a lowly theme park mechanic in a robot theme park called RoboWorld in New York.
+In a future where robots are commonplace, Sam is a lowly theme park mechanic in a robot theme park called RoboWorld in Cosmo City.
 He is in love with his girlfriend and childhood sweetheart Sue Widdington (who works as a reporter for channel six news) and wants to propose to her in a spectacular way with a bling ring on the upcoming Valentine's Day.
 He lives with 3 robots he built namely Kit, Okra and Wilmer who all want to be popular superheroes.
 After buying an expensive engagement ring for Sue, Sam and the trio witness the robbery of another expensive ring by famous supervillain Oscar and his robot henchman Victor.
 Apparently Oscar is madly in love with the mayor Catherine who is Sue's aunt who doesn't love him.
 He forces her to accept his proposal in her office but when it doesn't work he escapes with the help of Victor.
 Sam makes another spectacular plan to propose to Sue during the Valentine's Day parade.
 Oscar makes plans to force Catherine to accept his proposal by creating a giant robot (that has a head that resembles his) made from smaller robots disguised as ATMs that would destroy the city if she doesn't accept his proposal.
 He remakes the ring he stole into a remote control for all his robots including Victor.
 After planting the robots as ATMs in RoboWorld, he and Oscar bump into Sam and Sam mistakes Oscar's ring as his and tries to take it not knowing that his own ring is in his pocket.
 Victor takes the ring and the two supervillains drive off.
 Sam and his friends chase after them still convinced that Oscar took Sue's ring.